learn-co-curriculum/phase-0-css-rainbow-lab/README.md

-Instead of `red`, `green`, or the exotic `tomato`, professionals prefer a set of numbers with a base pair of 16 rather than a base pair of 10 like we use everyday.
-These numbers are called "hexadecimals" and we can use them to make a wide range of colors.
+Instead of `red`, `green`, or the exotic `tomato`, professionals prefer a set of numbers with a base pair of 16 rather than a base pair of 10 like we use every day.
+These numbers are called "hexadecimal" and we can use them to make a wide range of colors.

-#### Some Stuff You Should Know About Hex Colors (and Web Colors in General)
+### Some Stuff You Should Know About Hex Colors (and Web Colors in General)

 Hex colors begin with `#` and are followed by, generally, 6 numbers, but some of these numbers are actually letters.
 The lowest single digit number in hex is `0`